-After the birth of Paddington's 4 in Hand, people were eagerly awaiting another ventur by the hotel's creators.
-And to much joy, only a suburb over from Paddington's well-loved hotel, chef Colin Fassnidge is turning out hearty and rich fare that is big on flavour at the 4 Fourteen.
+After the birth of Paddington's 4 in Hand, people were eagerly awaiting another venture by the creators.
+To much joy, only a suburb over from Paddington's well-loved hotel, chef Colin Fassnidge is turning out hearty and rich fare that is big on flavour at 4 Fourteen.

-There’s share food and industrial light shades aplenty and the Irish breakfast is earning a reputation with duck egg, chorizo and black pudding.
-And the one dish to try?
-Anything pork.
-The suckling pig or the pig’s tail.
-That’s their philosophy here, use it all from nose-to-tail.
+There’s share food aplenty and the Irish breakfast is earning a serious reputation with its main ingredients being duck egg, chorizo and black pudding.

 Pork is the star here in this restaurant.
 Working from nose-to-tail is Fassnidge’s specialty, so go for the Suckling Pig or the Pigs Tail for the true experience.